kanevk/markdown-cv/_posts/2020-09-28-Kamen-Kanev-cv.md

 `July 2015 - June 2016`
 __[Tradeo](https://tradeo.com/){:target="_blank" rel="noopener"}__

-Starting as a novice with mostly academic knowledge, I was passionate working under the direct mentorship of the CTO [Bozhidar Batsov](https://github.com/bbatsov){:target="_blank" rel="noopener"}.
+Starting as a novice with mostly academic knowledge, I had the pleasure of working under the mentorship of the CTO [Bozhidar Batsov](https://github.com/bbatsov){:target="_blank" rel="noopener"}.
 Working primarily on a Rails/Backbone/React tech stack.
 I took most of the offered mentorship and managed to make my way to interesting and challenging tasks: